WordPress/gutenberg/docs/reference-guides/filters/block-filters.md

 );
 ```

-Adding new properties to the block's wrapper component can be achieved by adding them to the `wrapperProps` property of the returned component.
+You can add new properties to the block's wrapper component using the `wrapperProps` property of the returned component as shown in the following example.

-_Example:_

 ```js
 const { createHigherOrderComponent } = wp.compose;